loosenthedark/going-for-gold/README.md

 - The flag images returned from the REST Countries API are not of uniform dimensions, which presents challenges in terms of layout.
 This is something that could be addressed more thoroughly further down the line (for the time being, some basic contingency CSS has been put in place), e.g. by applying dynamic styling to the `.flag-wrapper` elements and their contents to ensure standardised width/height for each double-sided flag.

 - Links to social media channels

+- Make the 'rank icons' beneath each medallist's flag/logo UI _less_ dynamic, i.e. so that they aren't bound by array index values when a user searches for and locates their country/countries of choice

 [Project title is of course a respectful nod to the greatest TV game show of all time](https://www.youtube.com/watch?v=lTjVNwYRCNk)